 The Chris Carter Effect: Has been accused of suffering from this.
 Numerous characters have their actions and motivations change drastically without reason, subplots may go nowhere or take unexpected and confusing turns, and several plot elements that seem relevant are forgotten or become irrelevant.
 Numerous reviewers have wondered if the writers are making it up as they go along.
 Perhaps the biggest proof of this is Montoya and Allen; after being important characters for the first half of Season One, including Gordon tasking them to find the Wayne Killer, the second half of the season saw them Demoted to Extra and they were officially dropped in Season Two, and the resolution to the Wayne Killer subplot happened without them.

-Dr. Francis Dulmacher, aka the Dollmaker, from season 1, is a respected, soft-spoken surgeon who works with rich clients, and is the mastermind of a human trafficking ring, which he uses to harvest organs for his experiments.
+Season 1: Dr. Francis Dulmacher, aka the Dollmaker is a respected, soft-spoken surgeon who works with rich clients, and is the mastermind of a human trafficking ring, which he uses to harvest organs for his experiments.
 He often sends his thugs to abduct people, then takes them to his facility on a private island where said thugs keep them hostage.
 Early in the season, he sends two of his lackeys to abduct street children to such a fate, using charity as a lure.
 When his plan is exposed and the children are sent into protective care, he tries to have his lackeys hijack the convoy.
 Later on in the season, crime boss Fish Mooney finds herself in Dulmacher's clutches, with him intending to take her eye; later he shows what happens to those who fail or cross him, as he shows her his former lackeys disassembled and reassembled with female parts.

 Jerome Valeska is a psychopath introduced being placed in Arkham Asylum for murdering his own mother, laughing at his crime when interrogated.
 Recruited along with other inmates by Theo Galavan to form the Maniax, Jerome functions as their leader, committing crimes such as taking hostages and throwing them off a rooftop; attempting to set fire to a bus full of cheerleaders; shooting up the Gotham City Police Department, personally killing their Commissioner; killing his own father; and taking those in attendance at a children's charity hostage, killing the deputy mayor of Gotham.
 Tormenting the thirteen-year-old Bruce Wayne, Jerome slowly begins slitting his throat, trying to kill him.
 After being killed and resurrected, Jerome encourages his followers to spread death and chaos as he announces his return and straps his own follower, Dwight, to a bomb, detonating it and killing him.
 As the chaos spreads through the city, Jerome again goes after Bruce, making it entertaining for himself by taking Bruce to a twisted carnival he's set up, tormenting Bruce before trying to kill him yet again.
 Taking over Arkham along with other criminals, Jerome has Jonathan Crane produce an insanity-inducing Psycho Serum, then chooses to kill himself to deny Commissioner Gordon arresting him.
 Sending a package of his Venom to his twin brother, Jerome ensures his nefarious legacy lives on in the creation of Gotham's most infamous criminal.